-Here is an example listing with an explanation of the columns:
+Here is an example listing with an explanation of the columns.
+Note that show does not display the column titles shown here:

-672 bytes program space used

-12 global symbols, 2000 maximum, 12 shown

-0 active locals, 2000 maximum

-1 active structure
+672 bytes program space used 12 global symbols, 2000 maximum, 12 shown 0 active locals, 2000 maximum 1 active structure

-The "Memory used" column is the amount of memory used by the item.
+The 'Memory used' column gives the amount of memory used by each item.

-The "Name" column is the name of the symbol.
+The 'Name' column gives the name of each symbol.

-The "Cplx" column contains a "C" if the symbol is a complex matrix.
+The 'Cplx' column contains a 'C' if the symbol is a complex matrix.

-The "Type" column specifies the symbol table type of the symbol.
-It can be "ARRAY", "FUNCTION", "KEYWORD", "MATRIX", "PROCEDURE", "STRING", "STRING ARRAY", or "STRUCT".
+The 'Type' column specifies the type of the symbol.
+It can be ARRAY, FUNCTION, KEYWORD, MATRIX, PROCEDURE, STRING, STRING ARRAY, or

+STRUCT.

-If the symbol is a procedure, keyword or function, the "References" column will show if it makes any global references.
+If the symbol is a procedure, keyword or function, the 'References' column will show if it makes any global references.
 If it makes only local references, the procedure or function can be saved to disk in an .fcg file with the save command.
 If the function or procedure makes any global references, it cannot be saved in an .fcg file.

-If the symbol is a structure, the "References" column will contain the structure type.
+If the symbol is a structure, the 'References' column will contain the structure type.
 A structure pointer is indicated by a following the structure type.

-The "Info" column depends on the type of the symbol.
+The 'Info' column depends on the type of the symbol.
 If the symbol is a procedure or a function, it gives the number of values that the function or procedure returns and the number of arguments that need to be passed to it when it is called.
-If the symbol is a matrix, string array or array of structures, then the "Info" column gives the number of rows and columns.
+If the symbol is a matrix, sparse matrix, string array or array of structures, then the 'Info' column gives the number of rows and columns.
 If the symbol is a string, then it gives the number of characters in the string.
 If the symbol is an N-dimensional array, then it gives the orders of each dimension.
 As follows:

-Rets=Args if procedure, keyword, or function Row,Col if matrix, string array, or structure dimension of the array, and Ord is the order
+Rets=Args if procedure, keyword, or function

+Row,Col if matrix, sparse matrix, string array, or structure